Does this test have other names?

 Why do I need this test?

-Your healthcare provider may order this test if you show symptoms of having a bleeding
+You may need this test if you have symptoms of a bleeding disorder.
+These can include:

-Your healthcare provider may also order this test regularly if you are taking a blood
+You may need this test regularly if you are taking a blood thinner such as warfarin.

-You may also need this test before you have surgery or an invasive procedure to help
+You may also need this test before you have surgery or a procedure.
+This is to help

 What other tests might I have along with this test?

-These tests also measure the ability of the blood to clot normally.
-Other tests that
+You may need other tests that measure the ability of your blood to clot normally.

-measure different aspects of blood clotting, such as platelet function, may also be
+Other tests that measure aspects of blood clotting, such as platelet function

 What do my test results mean?